 The fact that this guy is so comfortable and confident makes me think he's either a complete boss player or a complete psychotic.

 Fast forward to 2001 and Vitas, a multi-award winning Latvian known as the Russian Chayanne, puts on a New Year's performance that's out of this world.
 Known for designing his own stage outfits, he shot for the stars this time and went for the classic New Age Pleiadian extraterrestrial dance party style.

 Like the homie Mr. Trololo above, Vitas chose to make a ton of weird noises and flick his tongue around during the chorus while barely dancing (minus that slick wrist movement) while everyone else cut a rug.
-Check it:
+Check it out:

 I'm now firmly convinced that we've been infiltrated by and possessed by a species from another planet and star system altogether that are still struggling to learn to control the human vocal apparatus.
 Or there's something seriously wrong with the Russian music scene.